angular-schule/website-articles/blog/2018-06-apollo-graphql-code-generator/README.md

 <!--![Logo GraphQL code generator](logo-graphql-code-generator.svg?sanitize=true)-->
 <img src="https://angular-schule.github.io/website-articles/blog/2018-06-apollo-graphql-code-generator/logo-graphql-code-generator.svg?sanitize=true" width="50%">

 All information we need is already in the GraphQL schema.
 We are not going to use the [__Apollo__ GraphQL code generator](https://github.com/apollographql/apollo-codegen) here.
-On a first glance it seems to be a perfect fit, since it is hosted under the same umbrella as Apollo Angular.
+At first glance it seems to be a perfect fit, since it is hosted under the same umbrella as Apollo Angular.
 But after some evaluation I came to the conclusion that another code-generator ([__GraphQL Code Generator__](https://github.com/dotansimha/graphql-code-generator)) is more suitable.
 I had two reasons for this decision:

-1. The generated code (TypeScript interfaces) is better readable and organised (grouped via namespaces).
+1. The generated code (TypeScript interfaces) is more readable and organised (grouped via namespaces).
 1. There is some flexible support for custom templates (with Handlebars) - This is a killer feature compared to "Apollo GraphQL code generator".
-You can simply create you template and then compile it with your GraphQL schema and GraphQL operations and get a more customised result.
+You can simply create your template and then compile it with your GraphQL schema and GraphQL operations and get a more customised result.

-If are used to `swagger-codegen`, then you will experience a lot of similarities.
+If you are used to `swagger-codegen`, then you will experience a lot of similarities.
 And this is clearly the case.
 The author wrote the code generator based on his experience with other robust code generators.
 I'm going to repeat myself, but the most important point behind a solid code generator is the ability to change and extend the results.
 I was really wondering that his wasn't implemented for `apollo-codegen`.
-Read more about the story behind [at medium](https://medium.com/@dotansimha/graphql-code-generator-a34e3785e6fb).
+Read more about the story behind it [at medium](https://medium.com/@dotansimha/graphql-code-generator-a34e3785e6fb).

 First we have to install the generator inside our existing Angular project: